 This increase will occur regardless of the Cibolo Parkway Project.
 This is due to the tremendous growth that is occurring in this part of Texas.
 The I-35 and Loop 1604 corridors in San Antonio continue to be very congested, and I-10 is a possible alternate route for those in that part of the area.
 The I-10 corridor has additional capacity whereas I-35 & Loop 1604 are full.

 City leaders have been working diligently for more than ten years to study and find solutions to address the growing traffic demands.
 TxDOT, with $7 million from the City of Cibolo and $2 million from the City of Schertz, plans to widen FM 1103 from I-35 to Rodeo Way.
 The planned TxDOT improvements are a start; however, this will not be enough to address traffic demands and safety concerns as Cibolo continues to grow, especially, the lack of north-south mobility between I-35 and I-10.
 Waiting on TxDOT was not an option as there is a lack of transportation funding.
 Understanding that upgrading roadways takes years, and getting additional funding from TxDOT could take decades, City leaders looked to find a real solution through the Cibolo Parkway Project.

-The Cibolo Turnpike, LP is following the same TxDOT environmental analysis process as used for other non-federally funded TxDOT projects.
+The Cibolo Turnpike, LP is following the same TxDOT environmental analysis process as used for other non-federally or state funded projects.